justinnoor/pfhowto/README.md

 sudo pfctl -f /etc/pf.conf
 ```

 The `persist` keyword allows us to maintain empty tables.
 Next we use some of [PF](https://www.freebsd.org/cgi/man.cgi?query=pf&apropos=0&sektion=0&manpath=FreeBSD+12.0-RELEASE+and+Ports&arch=default&format=html)'s `keep state` options as the criteria for the `overload` mechanism.
 The idea is to significantly reduce the frequency at which external hosts are allowed to make connections to our droplet.
-For example, if port 22 receives 100 failed logins in 10 seconds, it is likely a *brute force attack*, and the source IP address should be *blacklisted*.
+For example, if port 22 receives 100 failed logins in 10 seconds, it is likely a *brute force attack*, and the source IP address should be banned.

 The `max-src-conn 15` option permits only 15 simultaneous connections from a single host.
 The `max-src-conn-rate 3/1` option will only allow 3 new connections per second from a single host.
 If these options are exceeded, the `overload` mechanism adds the source address to the `<blackhats>` table, where it will remain until we remove it.
 Finally, the `flush global` option immediately drops the connection.

 We have enforced strict measures on our SSH traffic for good reason, however, these are not suitable for all services.
 Increased connections are not always attackers.
 They can be random web connections that were dynamically assigned IP addresses.
 Blocking them may or may not be the right solution, depending on the circumstances.
 Services that can afford liberal connection policies should not share the same `overload` mechanism with services that cannot.

-Over time the `<blackhats>` table will grow and should be cleared periodically.
+Over time the `<blackhats>` table will grow and should be periodically cleaned out.
 It is unlikely that an attacker will continue using the same IP address, so it is nonsensical to store it in the table for long periods of time.
 We can clear the table manually with `pfctl`, or automate the process with *cron*, FreeBSD's *job scheduler*.

 ### Clear the overload table manually